-Washington Family Leave Act (FLA)
+Washington Paid Family & Medical Leave (PFML)

 Washington Family Care Act (FCA)

-This state law allows employees to use their paid leave to take time off from work to care for a family member with a serious health condition or to care for the employee’s child who requires treatment or supervision.
+This state law allows employees to use their paid leave to take time off from work to care for a family member with a serious health condition or to care for the employee’s child who requires medical treatment or supervision.

 Washington Military Family Leave Act (MFLA)

 If you are a spouse or registered domestic partner of a military service member, you may take up to 15 days of leave prior to deployment or when your spouse is on leave during a deployment.
 Leave under this state law is unpaid unless you use accrued paid leave.

 To be eligible for MFLA leave, you need to work at least 20 hours per week on average.
 MFLA and FMLA may run at the same time.